 3.2.4 The doctorate salary differential for vocational education will be applied only where the person is serving in a vocational education capacity.
 The differential shall be grandfathered for all employees presently receiving it.

 3.4 Masters + 45 Schedule

-The Masters plus 45 credit award for all members of the bargaining unit shall be:
+The Masters plus 45 and Masters plus 60 credit awards for all members of the bargaining unit shall be as follows: